 These canvas sheets are incredibly durable and are suitable for many uses including agricultural, farming use, DIY and more.
 The classic look and feel of the canvas is favoured by many customers and its strength and weight are suitable for heavy duty purposes.

 A canvas tarp construction consists of woven cotton duck, a natural fabric.
-It has double-stitched hems which contain rust-resistant eyelets.
+It has single-stitched hems which contain rust-resistant eyelets.
 The fabric is breathable, which makes it useful for a wide variety of jobs.